spi3ex/nuttx/Documentation/guides/simulator.rst

       $ make install
    Now Copy the built `genromfs` `exec` to /opt/local/bin

-For GUI Applications we need X11 Libraries, libx11 can also be build using Homebrew or by Installing XQuartz.
+For GUI Applications we need X11 Libraries, libx11 can also be built using Homebrew or by Installing XQuartz.

    .. code-block:: console